cdegroot/evrl/_posts/2019-03-28-the-language-conundrum.md

 Lisp/Smalltalk systems weave code and brains together in a way that amplifies both.
 It's very organic, very hard to document, and thus it becomes very hard to absorb new brains into the system.
-When I joined the small Smalltalk group it was very hard to get started in that codebase.
+When I joined the small Smalltalk group it was very hard to get started in that code base.
 It was complex, and completely different from the previous thing I worked on.
 Both were using the same VM (VisualWorks) but both had their IDEs adapted to a point that they became new and very well-honed tools and